raulprtech/Kolearning/README.md

 # Kolearning

-This is a NextJS starter in Firebase Studio.
+This is an educational adaptativ platform.

 To get started, take a look at src/app/page.tsx.